A full-term pregnancy lasts 40 weeks on average.

 The second half of the pregnancy brings along this unpleasant and painful symptom.

-There is no specific reason for leg cramps, and they mostly go away after you deliver.
+Leg cramps have no specific reason, and they mostly go away after you deliver.

 Keeping your leg straight while pulling your toes back towards your knee can ease the cramp.